kerrambit/InterStellar-Pong/README.md

 ## Bug Fixes
 - **v1.0.0-beta**
-  - Fixed: Issue with game crashing after the user runs the game for the first time and chosses to play without creating player (error log: "[ERROR] - [Application Error]: file with data was not found.").
+  - Fixed: Issue with game crashing after the user runs the game for the first time and chooses to play without creating player (error log: "[ERROR] - [Application Error]: file with data was not found.").
   - Description: The game was crashing due to the fact, that program tried to update data in players.data file, however, such a file did not exist at the moment.
+- **v1.2.0**
+   - Fixed: Game crashed if the name of player was an empty string.
+   - Description: Empty string led to segfault when program tried to read and write into the player's file.

+   - Fixed: Unsafe handling of long terminal inputs and hard limit on player's name.
+There were set hard limits on player's name length (max is 14 characters) and terminal input (512 characters).
+   - Description: The problem happens when a long string is used as a player's name.
+In after game page, there occurs an error ("Process terminating with default action of signal 2 (SIGINT)") regarding the IO writes to the terminal window.

 ## Version History
 - **v1.1.0-beta**